-  There is still some debate on effect of skin products with Human Growth Factor (HGF), though they are generally believed to be safe given the limited contact of these products with the viable epidermis and dermis.
+There is still some debate on effect of bio-creams, though they are generally believed to be safe given the limited contact of these products with the viable epidermis and dermis.
 These products were introduced to dermatologists to help burn victims and scars heal.
 Not only were scars fading and becoming less visible, but the skin around the treatment areas became more healthy and youthful looking.
-Restorative HGF bio-creams for Anti-Aging may help stimulate your natural collagen production.
+Some bio-creams for Anti-Aging may help stimulate your natural collagen production.

 Cleansers and Toners

 Just as cleansers became important in your teen years in your arsenal against acne, they are still important in your adult years.
 A good cleanser helps remove makeup, avoid breakouts, and levels out the oil in your skin without drying stripping your natural oils.
 Especially for sensitive and reactive skin, it’s important to choose the right cleanser for you.
 Look for natural, fragrance-free, hypoallergenic options.
 Use a toner to reset the pH balance in your skin and prepare it for your moisturizer.
 Toners help control the oil.